Permissions requested by apps and extensions

 - Your data on all the websites you visit gives access to read, request or modify data from every page that you visit (bank account, Facebook).

 - Your data on a list of websites gives access to read, request or modify data on pages that you visit on a list of specified websites.

 This requests access to:

-- Your browsing history: The app or extension can read and erase your browsing history.
+- Your browsing history: the app or extension can read and delete your browsing history.

 - Optional permissions will ask you to deny or allow permissions after the app or extension has been installed.
-When you allow optional permissions, you can't change them after.
+When you allow optional permissions, you can't change them afterwards.